 Colmar Christmas Markets

 If you go during Christmas time, you will find several markets dedicated to Christmas and Santa Claus.

 In addition, to the decorations that are beautiful with Christmas lights and motifs, you will meet troubadours and minstrels playing the flute, a living nativity, traditional concertos, skating rinks, and typical Alsace products such as mulled wine with cinnamon and orange.
 Definitely, a time highly recommended visiting the Alsace.

 Date: Between (approximately) November 23 rd and December 30 you will find these markets and Christmas decoration in Colmar.

 Colmar is located in the heart of the Alsace wine route.
 If you like wine, you have to taste it in this area.

 You can visit a winery in Colmar or do half-day or full-day tours from Colmar, so you don’t have to drive 😉

 Where to sleep in Colmar

 Colmar has many accommodations, for all tastes and budgets.
-We stayed in an apartment for four people, because is cheaper than two hotel rooms.
-But if you only go two, a hotel room is the most recommended.
+We stayed in an apartment for four people because it is cheaper than two hotel rooms.
+But if only two people go, a hotel room is the most recommended.
 If you are driving and want to stay close to the center, make sure your hotel has parking.